GoogleChrome/web.dev/src/site/content/en/blog/persistent-storage/index.md

   limitations, see [Storage for the web](/storage-for-the-web/).
 {% endAside %}

-## Check if your sites storage has been marked as persistent
+## Check if your site's storage has been marked as persistent

 You can use JavaScript to determine if your site's storage has been marked as persistent.
 Calling `navigator.storage.persisted()` returns a Promise that